-Previous findings from FreeAgent revealed that as many as 80% of freelancers and contractors were happier off working without employee-like rights and benefits.
-However, this was long-before the Government launched what many consider as an attack on the self-employed, which included the slashing of tax-free dividend allowance and controversial IR35 reform as they attempted to level out taxes between employees and independent workers.
+Previous findings from FreeAgent showed that as many as 80% of freelancers and contractors were happy to work without employee rights and benefits.
+However, this was long-before the Government launched what many consider as an attack on the self-employed, which has included the slashing of tax-free dividend allowance and controversial IR35 reform, as they attempt to balance the tax system.

 Unsurprisingly, many feel as though the benefits of working this way are now being reduced.
-This was highlighted by 95% of Qdos Contractor clients, who believe the Government is gradually reducing the advantages of working independently.
+This was highlighted by 95% of Qdos Contractor's client, who believe the Government is gradually reducing the advantages of working independently.
 Put simply, this is disconcerting, as Ed Molyneux, FreeAgent CEO explained.

 “The UK Government seems determined to ‘level the playing field’ between self-employed and employed workers, but this is actually very unfair on people who run very small businesses, as it does not take into account the huge amount of personal risk that is associated with being self-employed.